ByteSeekerPro/PowMr-POW-SunSmart-12KL3-RS485-HomeAssistant-Integration/README.md

 Hardware
 - 1 x ESP32 NodeMCU https://amzn.to/45ssngF
 - 1 x TTL to RS485 Converter https://amzn.to/4c6Vhpd
-- 1 x LAN Kabel RJ45
+- 1 x LAN Cable RJ45 (only a half of this)

 Software
 - HomeAssistant
 - ESPHome as HomeAssistant Integration

 Instead of the WiFi dongle, this adapter based on an ESP32 is connected to the WiFi interface of the inverter.

 ESP32 WROOM Pinout (38 Pin)